 Diabetes Symptoms in Children

-In general, diabetes symptoms in children are the same as those in adults.
+In general, diabetes symptoms in children are the same as those that present in adults.
 The difference is that a child is usually smaller and with fewer reserves than a grown adult.
-Hospitalization is necessary more frequently and for longer durations following a diagnosis.
+Hospitalization is necessary more frequently and for longer durations following a diagnosis of diabetes.

 If you are concerned about whether your child may have diabetes, consider the following checklist of potential symptoms: